Onix-works/shop-spring_boot-angular/README.md

   ### Deployment

-  Accessible at http://localhost:8080/. ntech-0.0.1-SNAPSHOT.war can be deployed from a server.
-Also "shop backend" can be executed from proper IDE.
+  Accessible at http://localhost:8080/.
+All projects in directories starting with "cloud" should be deployed from an IDE in order to work.
+Also ntech-0.0.1-SNAPSHOT.war can be deployed from a server, but it doesn't have microservise architecture.
   Alternatively, "front-ang" can be deployed on node.js server seperately from backend(will require to configure CORS in "shop backend" and remove files from "static" folder).

   <img width="949" alt="shop2" src="https://user-images.githubusercontent.com/61627180/98469185-26653780-21ef-11eb-843b-d987e3a59788.PNG">